jihyoung9912/ActorsGrid/README.md

 ## ❌ Probs & How I resolved 'em

+🤔 Problem that the useEffect function was executed twice during the initial mount.

+💡 How I resolved 'em:
+- Resolved by knowing from official documents that React runs useEffect twice in Strict Mode for purity testing.

+---

 🤔 Inefficient to separate the search page from the main page.

 💡 How I resolved 'em: